-Professor Dinesh Bhugra, president of the Royal College of Psychiatrists, said: "If children are taught about the impact that food has on their growth, and that some things can harm, at least information is available up front."
+Porfessor Dinesh Bhugra, president of the Royal College of Psychiatrists, said: "if children are taught about the impact that food had on their growth, and that some things can harm, at least information is available up front."

-He also urged councils to impose "fast-food-free zones" around school and hospitals-areas within which takeaways cannot open.
+He also urged councils to impose "fast-food-free zones" around schools and hospitals-areas within which takeaways cannot open.